gopiashokan/Healthcare-Data-Analysis-using-PowerBI/README.md

    - **Day of Week Distribution:** Visitor volumes peak on Mondays and Wednesdays, while Fridays have the lowest counts.
 This suggests a mid-week preference for hospital visits, possibly due to increased medical needs.

    - **Weekday vs. Weekend:** Weekday visits are **148.83%** higher than weekends, reflecting significant weekday traffic.
-This large difference due to fewer staff or reduced hours on weekends, encouraging visits during week.
+This large difference is due to fewer staff or reduced hours on weekends, encouraging visits during the week.

 #### Visitor Wait Time Analysis: